MakisChristou/crabguard/README.md

 - Hashed filenames using sha256
 - File chuking (currently chunk size is hardcoded to 1MB)
 - Resume upload/download when interuppted
+- Handles big files (as large as the disk can handle)

 ## Future Work
 - Handle incomplete/corrupted files